-Per Commission policy,6 institutions are responsible for notifying the campus community and its public of the opportunity and process for submitting third-party comments to the Commission as part of the comprehensive review process.
-To facilitate the opportunity for third-party comments, institutions must post the link to the Commission's third-party comment form on their website.
-Peer review teams will confirm institutional compliance with this policy as part of the comprehensive review (see Appendix C).
+Per Commission policy, institutions are responsible for notifying the campus community and its public of the opportunity and process for submitting third-party comments to the Commission as part of the comprehensive peer review process.
+To facilitate the opportunity for third-party comments, institutions must post the link to the Commission's https://doi.org/10.1016/j.ncm/ on their website.
+Peer review teams will confirm institutional compliance with this policy as part of the comprehensive peer review (see Appendix C).